-At Grace, we're excited about a new initiative to invest in the development and support of Southern Seminary students.
-We're piloting a program during the Fall 2021 semester that will provide each participating student with a ministry mentor, a family advocate, and tuition assistance.
+At Grace, we're excited about our investment in the development and support of Southern Seminary students.
+We piloted a program during the Fall 2021 semester that provide each participating student with a ministry mentor, a family advocate, and tuition assistance.

-Participating students will make Grace their church home while in Louisville (formal membership is encouraged but not required), and will find a wide range of opportunities to apply their gifts and the education they're receiving at Southern.
+Participating students have made Grace their church home while in Louisville (formal membership is encouraged but not required), and we are making available a wide range of opportunities where they can apply their gifts and the education they're receiving at Southern.

 What's a ministry mentor?

 For the purposes of this program, a ministry mentor is not the same thing as an expert.
 Rather, a mentor is a faithful, ministry-minded believer at Grace who is committed to investing in a student, on a per-semester basis.

 If you're a participating student, your mentor's investment includes three specific commitments: pray, watch and meet.

 Your mentor will pray regularly for your spiritual health, personal relationships, and ministry preparation progress.

 Your mentor will watch for opportunities for you to serve at Grace, and will work with other ministry leaders to find an appropriate context for service.
 Watching also includes keeping an eye on your progress in ministry, and paying attention to how both character and competency are demonstrated in your service to the church.